Alcohol and Cancer

 What is Moderate Drinking?
 Heavy Drinking?

-The 2020-2025 Dietary Guidelines for Americans recommends that Americans can reduce their risk of alcohol-related health problems by drinking in moderation, which means 1 drink per day or less for women and 2 drinks per day or less for men.3 However, not all “drinks” are equal.
+The 2020-2025 Dietary Guidelines for Americans recommends that Americans reduce their risk of alcohol-related health problems by drinking in moderation, which means 1 drink per day or less for women and 2 drinks per day or less for men.3 However, not all “drinks” are equal.
 A drink is defined as approximately 0.6 fluid ounces of alcohol, which equals: 1.5 ounces of distilled spirits (e.g., vodka, gin, tequila, etc), 5 ounces of wine, 12 ounces of beer, and 8 ounces of malt liquor.4 (Click here to see the CDC’s fact sheet.)
 The guidelines define moderate drinking as two drinks or less per day for men and one drink or less per day for women.

 The CDC describes heavy drinking as having more than eight drinks per week for women and more than 15 drinks per week for men.
 Binge drinking refers to consuming multiple drinks on a single occasion – four or more drinks for women and five or more drinks for men.